niwo/cloudstack-cli/README.md

 cloudstack-cli supports multiple environments using the --environment option.

-see `cs help environmet` for more options.
+see `cs help environment` for more options.

 Example content of the configuration file: